MY PROFESSIONAL MEDIA POLICY1

 I have a couple of potential conflicts of interest.

-2) I am a featured expert and part-owner of an online support organization for people struggling through a romantic breakup called EXaholics.com.
+- I am a consultant for and investor in an online support organization for people struggling through a romantic breakup called EXaholics.com.

 Although I strive to base my opinions on theoretically-grounded, empirically-supported data, given my relationships with these topics/organizations, it is possible that I may be consciously or unconsciously influenced by these relationships.
 For example, I may be more prone to promote EXaholics or Shire in a more positive light because of my professional relationships with these companies.